alexcvc/NUCLEO-L476RG/README.md

-# NUCLEO-L476RG
+#NUCLEO-L476RG

-*From Book of Dr Dogan IbrahimNucleo Boards Programming with the STM32CubeIDE Hands-on in more than 50 projects*
+From the book 'Nucleo Boards Programming with the STM32CubeIDE' by Dr Dogan Ibrahim.
+Hands-on with more than 50 projects.

-All the projects from the book and not only have been tested.
+All of the projects in the book have been tested.